 Typekit is a font subscription service that offers access to a vast library of fonts for use in desktop applications and on websites.
 A Typekit Portfolio plan is included with Creative Cloud subscriptions, and all paid fonts will sync directly to Adobe softwares like photoshop and illustrator.
 With Typekit, you don’t need to worry about licensing.

 Typography is a powerful tool in media, design, and marketing, and it helps get your message across.
 As multimedia designers, choosing a font for viewing on different platforms is an important decision for your brand.
 Make sure your brand is consistent with all fonts online and offline.
-Studies have shown that not only does proper application of fonts directly influence the mood of your readers, it can help drive conversions.
+Studies have shown that not only does proper application of fonts directly influence the mood of your readers, but it can also help drive conversions.